 After the main elements of the room are established, remember to emphasize any and all details.
 Trim your accent pillows with lip cord, add fringe, or inset decorative tape trim on a few to give them a high-end custom look.
 Have a seamstress add a leading edge to drapery panels or a contrasting border to Roman shades.
-Practice your glue gun skills by adding thin tape trim to the rims of lampshades, or paint the inside of them gold for an understated, but glamorous detail that won’t compete with the neutral palette.
+Practice your glue gun skills.
+You can get a glue gun from Glue Guns Direct supplier if you need one.
+By using the glue gun add thin tape trim to the rims of lampshades, or paint the inside of them gold for an understated, but glamorous detail that won’t compete with the neutral palette.
 Top your table lamps with a decorative brass finial.
 These seemingly small details are all the more noticeable against their “blank canvas” of white, so they are critical elements in creating a space that feels intentional and complete.

 The final steps to ensure a Simply White room doesn’t feel too barren or stark are to make sure it has a little drama and a little warmth by introducing something black as well as warm, wood tones.
 Adding a black lampshade or accent table are the easiest ways to introduce black to a space, but depending on the room, go bold and try painting your doors, window mullions, or installing a black fireplace surround for a brilliant pop against all that white.
-Stained wood floors, wood beams breaking up a vaulted ceiling, or a wood coffee table are all beautiful ways to ground all that white and keep a room from feeling too clinical.
+Stained wood floors, looking for a white shell stone tile for sale, wood beams breaking up a vaulted ceiling, or a wood coffee table are all beautiful ways to ground all that white and keep a room from feeling too clinical.
+Install timber flooring with VidaSpace if you want beautiful wood floors.
+Then coat with Anaheim epoxy.
 It’s these natural elements in an all-white room that ensure it doesn’t start to veer to hospital-waiting-room, a look no one has tried for – ever.

 If you’re ready to embrace the Simply White trend of 2016, keep in mind it looks best in extremely tidy spaces!
 Find the right shade of white for your space, include plenty of textures and details, and… consider hiring a cleaning lady.